thacherT1D/webdevstuff/Programming_with_Javascript/Scopes,_Hoisting,_High_Order_Functions_+_Timers.desc.md

 add.apply(null, [1, 2]); // 3
 ```

-Imagine a scenario where you have two objects that are nearly identical except for their `name` property.
+But when would these techniques be useful?
+Well, imagine a scenario where you have two objects that are nearly identical except for their `name` property.

 ```javascript
 var person1 = {